domiyanyue/my_notes/SYCLTutorials/SYCL_ApplicationExecutionModel.md

 # SYCL Application Execution Model

 The execution of SYCL program include two parts: **SYCL kernel functions** and **SYCL application** (execute on host).
-SYCL application that execute on the host is governed by the *SYCL Application Execution Model*.
-We focus on this part in this article.
+SYCL application that execute on the host is governed by the *SYCL Application Execution Model* which is what We focus on in this article.

 ## What is SYCL Application Execution Model